vendablefall/littlekiwibus/_posts/2020-03-28-10-things-no-one-tells-you-about-building-a-housebus.md

 <br>
 <br>
 <img src="{{site.url}}/images/10-things-no-one-tells-you/making-mistakes.jpg" />
-<a class="image-captions">Now we've had months to get over it, we can now laugh at how happy both Tom and I look, not knowing that we are both actually making mistakes!</a>
+<a class="image-captions">Now we've had months to get over it, we can now laugh at how happy both Tom and I look here, both blissfully unaware that we are both actually making mistakes!</a>
 <br>
 <br>
 **You will spend countless hours fixing mistakes you've made previously, and it will be soul crushing.** Going backwards is one thing, but the time you spend fixing these backward steps is just painful!
 We've learnt the hard way that short cuts aren't for us.
 If we do ever decide to take one, it's after an excessive amount of consideration.
 We've learnt that the "right way" is invariably quicker than any short cuts, even if it doesn't seem that way at the time - ESPECIALLY if you're new to this kind of work.
 So please, for us, do it once and do it right.